Courses | Credit(s) | Contact | Lab |

 Prerequisite: Minimum grade of C in NUR 3825

-This course examines the foundations of healthcare policy that impact nursing practice and client care.
+This course uses a competency-based conceptual framework to provide online RN to BSN students the opportunity to examine the foundations of healthcare policy that impact nursing practice and client care.
 Students will participate in a critical analysis of current legislative issues, economic constraints, and political controversies that influence emerging trends in nursing practice and health care systems.
 Course content will include an appraisal of the implications of policy and economics on issues of access, equity, affordability, health disparities, and social justice in health care.
 Students will gain knowledge that prepares them to assume leadership roles in health policy development.

 |